PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 Sphinx-Needs: Attribute Variants
 ================================

-In the Sphinx-Needs documentation, you can find a wonderfull documentation `How to define Sphinx-Needs variants`_.
+In the Sphinx-Needs documentation, you can find a wonderful documentation `How to define Sphinx-Needs variants`_.

-1. For sure you have to add the `sphinx-needs` extension to your extensions in :code:`conf.py`.
+1. For sure you have to add the `sphinx_needs` extension to your extensions in :code:`conf.py`.

    .. code-block:: python
-      :caption: How-to add `sphinx-needs` extension to the extensions
+      :caption: How-to add `sphinx_needs` extension to the extensions

       extensions = [
          #...